Garden & Pool

 Green Manure Crops

 Green manure crops are plants grown specifically to improve soil health.
 These crops can help maintain a balanced soil pH by adding organic matter and nutrients to the soil.
 Some popular green manure crops include clover, alfalfa, and buckwheat.
+As you can tell from the word ‘crops’ this method tends to be used over wide areas.

 Avoiding Chemical Fertilizers